Benjamin Robert Haydon

 Benjamin Robert Haydon (/ˈheɪdən/; 26 January 1786 – 22 June 1846) was a British painter who specialised in grand historical pictures, although he also painted a few contemporary subjects and portraits.
 His commercial success was damaged by his often tactless dealings with patrons, and by the enormous scale on which he preferred to work.
 He was troubled by financial problems throughout his life, which led to several periods of imprisonment for debt.

 Early years

 Childhood

-Haydon was born in Plymouth, the only son of another Benjamin Robert Haydon, a prosperous printer, stationer and publisher, and his wife Mary, the daughter of the Rev. Benjamin Cobley, rector of Dodbrooke, near Kingsbridge, Devon.
+Haydon was born in Wimple/Whimple Street Plymouth, the only son of another Benjamin Robert Haydon, a prosperous printer, stationer and publisher, and his wife Mary, the daughter of the Rev. Benjamin Cobley, rector of Dodbrooke, near Kingsbridge, Devon.
 At an early age he showed an aptitude for study, which was carefully fostered by his mother.
 At the age of six he was placed in Plymouth Grammar School, and at twelve in Plympton Grammar School, where Sir Joshua Reynolds had received most of his education.
 Reading Albinus inspired him with a love for anatomy, and from childhood he wanted to become a painter.